Stan Kutcher

-Stanley Paul Kutcher (born 1951) is a Canadian Senator and Professor Emeritus of Psychiatry at Dalhousie University.
-He was appointed to the Senate of Canada on 12 December 2018.
+Stanley Paul Kutcher (born 1951) is a Canadian psychiatrist and Professor Emeritus of Psychiatry at Dalhousie University who served as a senator from Nova Scotia from 2018 to 2026.

 Before his appointment, Dr. Kutcher was Department Head of Psychiatry at Dalhousie University, as well as Associate Dean of International Health, and where he held the Sun Life Financial Chair in Adolescent Mental Health.
 He is a fellow of the Canadian Academy of Health Sciences and a Distinguished Fellow of the Canadian Psychiatric Association.
 He was awarded the Order of Nova Scotia in 2014.

 Early life and education

 Kutcher is a first generation Canadian born to Ukrainian refugees; his parents survived World War II and made a new life for themselves and their families in Canada.
 He credits his early life, particularly growing up in a household where community service to others was the norm, as full of the experiences that helped mould his values of civic engagement, that now inform his activities as a Senator.
 As a young person, he worked with youth living in financially challenged circumstances in Hamilton, Ontario and with incarcerated young people in Ontario's juvenile justice system and as a labourer-teacher with Frontier College.

 Kutcher obtained his bachelor's degree in history and political science and his master's degree in history at McMaster University and his medical degree at McMaster University Medical School.
 His postgraduate training in psychiatry was at the University of Toronto and he completed a McLaughlin Fellowship at the Medical Research Council Brain Metabolism Unit in Edinburgh.
 He is internationally known for his clinical research, policy, and educational work in youth mental health.

 He is married to Jan Sheppard Kutcher.
 They have three adult children and seven grandchildren.

 He was a board member of the Art Gallery of Nova Scotia.